ghc-proposals/ghc-proposals/proposals/0723-qualified-strings.rst

 * It is a module-wide setting

-  * Anecdotally, people would rather avoid ``OverloadedStrings`` than deal with overloaded lists/strings in the entire module.
+  * Anecdotally, people would rather avoid ``OverloadedStrings`` than deal with overloaded strings in the entire module.

-  * It's possible that this is one reason these extensions aren't defaults in GHC202X language editions, despite being in GHC for a long time.
+  * It's possible that this is one reason this extension isn't a default in GHC202X language editions, despite being in GHC for a long time.

 * Type inference ambiguity.